F1Tenth-INI/f1tenth_development_gym/TrainingLite/rl_racing/Readme.md

 You can also switch between render_mode = None / 'human' to see whats going on.

 ATTENTION: The server runs independantly from the client.
 Depending of the hardware, the bottleneck can either be observation collection or training.
-In the learner server, check UTD in the prints.
+In the learner server, check UTD (Update-to-Data) in the prints.
 This number represents how many training steps are done per opservation.

 ## Inference